outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - info insight paths like 'lie => joke => distortion => insight'
         - system insight paths like 'three core functions + combine function with this definition + n distortions to nearest hub'

-  - examine: theres an inherent structural mismatch between some algorithms (decision tree) and some problem types (prediction) given the intent
+  - theres an inherent structural mismatch between some algorithms (decision tree, neural net) and some problem types (prediction) given the intent & abstraction layer

+    - example: some algorithms are too specific (decision tree has a direction intent component) for the problem type (predicting a set of variables that is about to change)

+      - the decision tree can be hacked with various edge case, phase shift & boundary manipulations

+        - if two variables on different layers are about to converge, they should have been on the same layer or in the opposite causal direction or treated as one variable - the model will be increasingly wrong until it's updated or until these ambiguities and likely relationships are accounted for in the design

+      - the intents resulting from the decision tree's layers, direction, and thresholds can only contain so much variation in the data - generated varied data with permutations of data objects like loops & sets & alternates can be used to make the tree more robust to adjacent/likely changes

   - algorithm based on problematic adaptive systems like cancer bc theyre learning faster than the host system